AdamRichard21st/RememberSilencer/README.md

 # Description

-This plugin remembers if players had silence attached to M4 or USP once they get it again.
-Specially useful for deathmatches mods.
+This plugin remembers if players had silencer attached to M4 or USP once they get it again.
+Specially useful for deathmatch based mods.

 # Installation